Bristol Gunners

 Captain John WorthHe was born in Bristol on September 21st, 1859, the son of H. L. Worth, Esq., of Clifton.

-Living at Warkwood, Lower Redland Road.
-Educated at Clifton college, he joined No 6 company. of the G.V.A., as a Gunner in November, 1880.
+Living at Warkwood, Lower Redland Road and educated at Clifton College.
+He joined No. 6 company of the G.V.A., as a Gunner in November, 1880.
 He became a Bombardier in January, 1884; Sergeant in April 1886; Regiment Quartermaster Sergeant in December, 1886; Second Lieutenant in February 1888; Lieutenant in October 1888.
-He transferred to No, 4 Company in July, 1893.
+He transferred to No. 4 Company in July 1893, as a Captain.

-He received King Edward VII's Silver Coronation Medal in September 1902, and awarded the Volunteer Officers Decoration on 15 November 1904.
+He received King Edward VII Silver Coronation Medal in September 1902, and awarded the Volunteer Officers Decoration on 15 November 1904.

 Sources and Resources